• Skip to primary navigation

 So this recipe is for those indulgent weekend mornings when you’re about to clean the house and need a little treat to get through a day of spring (or fall!) cleaning or perhaps are hoping to treat yourself after a long workweek.

 Be warned: The dough requires a lot of resting time, so this isn’t an instant breakfast sort of deal.
-But it makes for the perfect house revamp recipe: prep the dough, and as it rises, tidy up the living room, repeating the scenario with different rooms as it sits for its second rise and, finally, bakes.
+But it makes for the perfect house revamp recipe: prep the dough, and as it rises, tidy up the living room, repeating the scenario with different rooms as it sits for its second rise and, finally, fries.
 Don’t worry, the final product is well worth the wait.

 What are some tips for achieving the perfect fried donut?